benwismans/Ansible-Basic-Workshop-ENG/labs/06_NL_vault.md

 # Lab 6: Ansible Vault

-Ansible Vault is a function withi ansible that can encrypt your senstive data, like passwords, private kets or SSL certificates.
+Ansible Vault is a function within ansible that can encrypt your senstive data, like passwords, private kets or SSL certificates.
 Ansible Vault makes it possible to still put this data in a ``SCM`` (Source Code Management; like github).

 Vault variables get decrpyted by Ansible automaticcaly, if you provide the ``vault password``.
 A vault variable that is encrypted always starts with ``$ANSIBLE_VAULT;1.1;AES256``.